Bloomberg Market Concepts or BMC

-- Helps identify certain key points which might drive the currency evaluation
+- Helps identify specific vital points which might drive the currency evaluation

-- Aimed at developing an understanding the role of currency markets in influencing the fortunes of businesses and investors and what they can do to avoid currency-related risks
+- Aims at developing an understanding of the role of currency markets in influencing the fortunes of businesses and investors and can do so to avoid currency-related risks.

 #1 – Currency Market Mechanics

-This sub-module introduces participants to the complex mechanics of currency markets and how several currencies are interlinked to allow for FX trades to take place.
-Earlier, any currency was solely pegged to the US Dollar for the kind of stability and liquidity it offers.
+The Currency Market Mechanics sub-module introduces participants to the complex mechanics of currency markets and several interlinked currencies to allow FX trades.
+In previous times, any currency was solely pegged to the US Dollar for the kind of stability and liquidity it offers.
 In turn, the US Dollar was locked to gold at a specific price.
-However, since 1971, the gold conversion window for US dollar was suspended and the whole process has undergone a sea-change as a number of currencies have been free floating.
-These currencies float in a matrix of pairs which are valued through a process known as triangular arbitrage.
-Even so, nearly 85% of all currency trades still involve USD and is often employed as a central currency for conversion of two less liquid currencies.
+However, since 1971, the US dollar suspended the gold conversion window, and the whole process has undergone a sea-change as many currencies have been free-floating.
+Instead, these currencies float in a matrix of pairs valued through a process known as triangular arbitrageArbitrageArbitrage in finance means simultaneous purchasing and selling a security in different markets or other exchanges to generate risk-free profit from the security's price difference.
+It involves exploiting market inefficiency to generate profits resulting in different prices to the point where no arbitrage opportunities are left..
+Nevertheless, nearly 85% of all currency trades still involve USD and are often employed as a significant currency to convert two less liquid currencies.

 #2 – Currency Valuation